Scheduling using Interactive Optimization Oracles for Constrained Queueing Networks: Applications

 \subsection{Belief Propagation (BP)}

-The third oracle system we introduce is the Belief Propagation (BP) algorithm, where BP is a popular heuristic iterative algorithm for solving inference problems arising in graphical models \cite{J04}.
-For the provable throughput-optimality of the scheduling algorithm using the BP oracle system, we consider a special setup of available schedules $S$ which is described in what follows.
+We derive the third oracle system from the belief propagation (BP) method, a popular heuristic iterative method for solving inference problems arising in probabilistic graphical models \cite{J04}.
+For the provable throughput-optimality of the scheduling algorithm with the BP oracle system, we introduce a special constrained queueing network, called {\em input-queued switch model} \cite{KGL02}.